jfairf01/MobileDevelopment/README.md

 # MobileDevelopment
 A Public repo for the creation of a mobile application.
-This application was created with the help of Claudia Mihm and Sara GW
+This application was created with the help of Claudia Mihm and Sara Goldstein-Weiss.

 # Engineering Notebook